jballands/united/README.md

 2. Choose "Create a Lambda Function".
 You will do the next steps twice, once for each Lambda function:

-    1. In the side var, choose "Configure function".
+    1. In the side bar, choose "Configure function".
 Name your function something sensible (like `united-alert` or `united-kick`, as long as you can distinguish between the alert Lambda and the kicking Lambda).
 Ensure the runtime is set to "Node.js 6.10".